luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_tip.png" height="30" align="top" alt='tip'></img>
-	<i>Tip: You can add multiple users add once as shown in the image above.</i>
+	<i>You can add multiple users add once as shown in the image above.</i>
 </p>

 6. Use the checkboxes to assign appropriate permission rights.
 See[Project Permissions](#project-permissions) for further information on the different permission levels available.